citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 A bug as old as the rest of the code base.
 No one seemed to notice that on certain Linux systems, the icon was missing.
 Simply pointing to the correct location for the Citra icon, fixed possibly Citra's oldest and most forgotten bug.

-(Picture of citra icon)
-Isn't the icon just lovely.
-Shoutouts if you've made it this far and are still reading

 ### GUI: fix minor issues with dark themes + rename and reorder themes ([#5077](https://github.com/citra-emu/citra/pull/5077)) originally by [Simek](https://github.com/Simek)

 In a word - the dark theme now looks better.
 Also, have you noticed that the themes have been renamed?
 They are now called 'Light', 'Light Colorful', 'Dark' and 'Dark Colorful'.
 More consistent, huh?

-(Picture of Dark theme before and after)

 ### citra_qt: config: Move audio to its own tab. ([#5079](https://github.com/citra-emu/citra/pull/5079)) originally by [bunnei](https://github.com/bunnei)